-Saint Jerome fought with Fire Balls as the lava flow was descending from the volcano and into the village.
-The celebration is a way of reenacting the fight between good and evil.
+Saint Jerome fought with Fire Balls as the lava flow descended from the volcano and into the village.
+The religious celebration is a way of reenacting the fight between good and evil.

-Short history of Nejapa El Salvador.
+Short History of Nejapa El Salvador

-Then, due to the eruption of the El Playon Volcano in 1658, the inhabitants moved to Quezaltepeque; subsequently, they moved to the site, it currently occupies.
+Then, due to the eruption of the El Playon Volcano in 1658, the inhabitants moved to Quezaltepeque; subsequently, they moved to the site it currently occupies.

 The economy of the municipality is based on agriculture, farming, manufacturing, and general commerce activities.

 The agricultural activity of the municipality is based on the cultivation of coffee, basic grains, vegetables, and fruits.

-Furthermore, the municipality has factories that produce food products; also, there is a beverage bottling factory and a coffee mill.
+The municipality has factories that produce food products; also, there is a beverage bottling factory and a coffee mill.

 Lastly, the general commerce activities of Nejapa include pharmacies, hardware stores, shoe stores, bookstores, and many others.

-Nejapa El Salvador.
+Nejapa El Salvador